Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Application-neutral example

 \subsection{Exploring the limitation of a quantile-based non-parametric competitor}

-In terms of nonparametric competitors, since the block maxima in the example follow a nonlinear relationship with the covariate $\boldsymbol{x}_{\mathcal{M},\mathcal{N}}$, linear approaches such as \gls{QR} would discernibly be out-competed by our approach, which can model nonlinear relationships.
-To present a fair case-by-case comparison across different quantiles, we computed the block maxima quantile estimates from our results using the inverse \gls{CDF} shown in \autoref{eq:inverse_cdf} and compared them with the true quantile targets based on \autoref{eq:synthetic_example} and quantile estimates of \gls{QRF} \cite{johnson_quantile-forest_2024}.
+Since the block maxima in the example follow a nonlinear relationship with the covariate $\boldsymbol{x}_{\mathcal{M},\mathcal{N}}$, linear approaches such as \gls{QR} would discernibly be out-competed by the proposed approach, which can model nonlinear relationships.
+To present a fair case-by-case comparison across different quantiles, quantile estimates of the block maxima from the proposed approach is computed using using the inverse \gls{CDF} shown in \autoref{eq:inverse_cdf} and compared them with the true quantile targets based on \autoref{eq:synthetic_example} and quantile estimates of \gls{QRF} \cite{johnson_quantile-forest_2024}.
 The results are shown in \autoref{fig:synthetic_example_quantile_losses} and \autoref{fig:synthetic_black_swan}.

-It can be observed in \autoref{fig:synthetic_example_quantile_losses} that our approach outperforms \gls{QRF} in all evaluated quantiles and especially at the \gls{LPHC} quantiles.
-In \autoref{fig:synthetic_black_swan}, for quantiles $0.1, 0.5$, and $0.9$, the estimates of \gls{QRF} are especially noisy compared to our estimates and the true block maxima targets, suggesting some level of over-fitting by \gls{QRF}.
-Given that an over-fitted \gls{QRF} possesses increased sensitivity to extreme observations, for \gls{LPHC} quantiles $0.999$ and $0.999999$, however, the \gls{QRF} estimates deviate significantly from the true targets, while the quantile estimates produced by our approach are in significantly better agreement with the true targets.
+It can be observed in \autoref{fig:synthetic_example_quantile_losses} that the proposed approach outperforms \gls{QRF} in all evaluated quantiles and especially at the \gls{LPHC} quantiles.
+In \autoref{fig:synthetic_black_swan}, for quantiles $0.1, 0.5$, and $0.9$, the estimates of \gls{QRF} are especially noisy compared to estimates of the proposed approach and the true block maxima targets, suggesting some level of over-fitting by \gls{QRF}.
+Given that an over-fitted \gls{QRF} possesses increased sensitivity to extreme observations, for \gls{LPHC} quantiles $0.999$ and $0.999999$, however, the \gls{QRF} estimates deviate significantly from the true targets, while the quantile estimates produced by the proposed approach are in significantly better agreement with the true targets.
 The scarcity of extreme observations limits the ability of quantile-based methods, including highly sophisticated deep-learning-based quantile regression methods, to accurately approximate distribution tails.
 Quantile methods are often out-competed in terms of accuracy and trustworthiness by \gls{EVA} in critical applications such as finance and insurance underwriting.
-For more comprehensive comparisons between quantile-based methods and \gls{EVA}, we refer the reader to \cite{mcneil_quantitative_2015, velthoen_gradient_2022, gnecco_extremal_2024}.
+For more comprehensive comparisons between quantile-based methods and \gls{EVA}, we refer the reader to \cite{mcneil_quantitative_2015}.